oguimbal/jcool-docs/general/documents.md

 ?> If you wish to use authenticated (not public) urls, most storage providers (aws s3, azure blob storage, swift, ...) provide mechanisms to create `pre-signed urls` which create temporarily public urls.
 If you use a custom storage, you could sign your urls using a jwt, for instance.

-# Option 2: Pre-upload each documents in a single file
+# Option 2: Pre-upload one document in a single variable

 You can pre-upload each document via an http `POST` to `https://api.justice.cool/v1/upload`  (or `https://api.staging.justice.cool/v1/upload` for the dev environment).